d-k-ivanov/d-k-ivanov.github.io/about.md

 * I am an experienced engineer with various knowledge in Software Development and Tech.
 * Experience within banking, medical devices and enterprise areas from low-level infrastructure development to high-level project management and with various compliance guidelines and international standards (e.g. ISO 8583, PCI DSS and HIPAA).
 * Myers-Briggs personality type: ISFJ
-* I have proper time management and planning skills, and I'm in love with science and technology.
+* I have proper time management and planning skills, and I am in love with science and technology.

 ***